Frequently Asked E-liquid Questions.

 No, definitely not!
 One study, accompanied by a grossly irresponsible press release, made headlines in some national newspapers late in 2016.
 The data presented was contradictory with other peer-reviewed scientific papers on e-cigarette emissions for flavoured e-liquid.
 Our own emission testing programme, which has included over 100 flavour combinations, also completely contradicts this study.
 We suspect the data set will not be reproducible by any other research group, and no validation of the data has been forthcoming.
 Dr Farsalinos, the eminent e-cigarette researcher, has obtained funding to precisely recreate this study to ascertain its validity.
 It should also be noted that this report was based on a select few USA manufactured e-liquids, for which we have no indication on the quality systems used in their manufacture.

 E-liquids supplied by Wismec UK contain alcohol (ethanol).

 When we ask if a product contains alcohol we are usually referring to the type we enjoy to drink (ethanol).
 There are other types of chemicals that can be used as flavour ingredients that are correctly described as “alcohols” in terms of their chemistry but are not intoxicating in the same way as ethanol.

-Ethanol is included at very low levels as a flavour enhancer (approx. 0.1 % w/w) in Titus ADV Tobacco, but is not present in any other TECC Titus ADV or Funk'd flavours at quantifiable levels.
+Ethanol is included at very low levels as a flavour enhancer (approx. 0.1 % w/w) in Titus Tobacco, but is not present in any other TECC Titus or Funk'd flavours at quantifiable levels.

 TECC Titan e-liquids do not contain alcohol (above trace levels).